Condensing and Extracting Against Online Adversaries: Introduction

-\paragraph{Our results at a glance} We almost fully resolve the question of the existence of condensers for \oNOSFs by showing that good condensers, meeting the impossibility results of \cite{CGR_seedless_condensers}, exist when the number of blocks $\ell$ is growing and $n$ is a large constant.
-We also construct explicit condensers for \oNOSFs matching the results of \cite{CGR_seedless_condensers} and obtain an improved construction for transforming low-entropy \oNOSFs into \unioNOSFs.
+\paragraph{Our results at a glance} The previous work of \cite{CGR_seedless_condensers} gave a condenser impossibility result for \oNOSFs and showed the existence of a condenser matching that result as long as the block length $n$ was exponential in the number of blocks $\ell$.
+We construct explicit condensers for \oNOSFs that match the results of \cite{CGR_seedless_condensers}; in fact, we only require $n$ to be polylogarithmic in $\ell$, providing a doubly exponential improvement over the (existential) result of \cite{CGR_seedless_condensers}.
+Next, we essentially resolve the existence question for \oNOSF condensers by showing that good condensers exist even when $n$ is a (large) constant and $\ell$ grows.
+To go with these results, we obtain an improved construction for transforming low-entropy \oNOSFs into \unioNOSFs.
 Moreover, we find new applications of our results on condensers to collective coin flipping and collective sampling, and use these connections to provide simple protocols for these problems.
-In the context of extractors for \oNOSFs, we introduce the new, natural notion of \emph{online influence} for Boolean functions and show extraction lower bounds for \oNOSFs by establishing tight bounds on the total online influence of functions.
-Lastly, using our novel connections to leader election protocols, we construct explicit extractors for \unioNOSFs by explicitly constructing the required leader election protocols, the results of which are summarized in \cref{tab:Non-online results,tab:online results}.
+In the complementary direction, we construct explicit extractors for \unioNOSFs by explicitly constructing the required leader election protocols, the results of which are summarized in \cref{tab:Non-online results,tab:online results}.
+Also in the context of extractors for \oNOSFs, we introduce the new, natural notion of \emph{online influence} for Boolean functions and show extraction lower bounds for \oNOSFs by establishing tight bounds on the total online influence of functions.